jyy16/itsmyblue4.0/README.md

-# A psychological test for the influence of authoritive judgement (disguised as a color test)
+# A psychological test for the influence of authoritative judgement (disguised as a color test)

 This project is heavily adopted from https://github.com/patrickmineault/ismyblue